 Of all our dog bed reviews, the DogBed4Less Orthopedic Memory Foam is probably our top pick.
 It’s a 4″ solid memory foam bed that provides outstanding value for money – plus it’s available in a range of sizes to suit different dogs.

 While I don’t think it’s the best option for a small dog, as the foam may be slightly too dense, it’s still an excellent choice that most pets will love.
 The 4″ of memory foam also molds to your dog’s body to prevent pressure points on the joints.

 One of the great things about the DogBed4Less is that it comes with an internal waterproof liner along with a comfortable denim external zipper and an extra micro suede cover.
 This combination provides great protection for the foam mattress, while maintaining a comfortable sleeping surface for your pet.

 Small dogs deserve a comfortable bed too – and the good news is there are some great options on the market.
 The five beds on this page all provide great value and a sleeping spot your pet will love.

-My top recommendation is the excellent Brindle Waterproof Designer Bed.
-It's a stylish option that provides great support for small breeds.
-The Deep Dish Cuddler is a good alternative if you want a luxury bed for your pet.
+My top recommendation is the excellent Brindle Waterproof Orthopedic Bed.
+It’s a stylish option that provides great support for small breeds.
+The Best Friends by Sheri OrthoComfort is a good alternative if you want a luxury bed for your pet.

 Do you have any questions about choosing the best dog beds for small dogs?
 Or is there a great bed I’ve missed from this list?
 Let me know in the comments!